lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

 Note that we have included an extra --gw switch.
 This switch tailors the ctrl file for a GW calculation.
 To see how it affects the ctrl file, try running blm without --gw.
 The basis set section is modified (see the autobas line) to increase the size of the basis set.
 GW calculations require a larger basis and this is accounted for by the gw switch.

-Two new blocks of text, the HAM and GW categories, are also added towards the end of the file.
+Two new blocks of text, the HAM and GW categories, are also added towards the end of the ctrl file.
 The HAM category includes parameters for the handling of the self-energy.
 The GW category provides default values for parameters that are required in a GW calculation.
-The details are not important for now.
-One part to note is the NKABC= token, which defines the GW k mesh.
-It is specified in the same way as the nkabc= for the LDA calculation.
-Usually a comparable or coarser mesh may be used because the self-energy generally varies much more smoothly with k than does the kinetic energy.
-This is fortunate because GW calculations are much more expensive and moreover the CPU time scales as the square of the number of k points, in contrast to the LDA's linear scaling.
+These values are read and used in the stand alone input file for the GW calculation, we will come back to this later.
+One thing to note is the NKABC= token, which defines the GW k mesh.
+It is specified in the same way as the lower case nkabc= for the LDA calculation.

-Check the output file out.lmfsc.
-The approximate self-consistent gap comes out to 0.58 eV as can be seen by inspecting the output of lmf (This is actually the Γ-X gap; the true gap is 0.44 eV as can be seen by running lmf with a fine k mesh).
-Note that this result differs to that from the LDA tutorial because, with the gw switch, the basis set is now different.
+Now check the output file out.lmfsc.
+The approximate self-consistent gap comes out to 0.58 eV as can be seen by inspecting the output of lmf.
+Note that this result differs to that from the LDA tutorial because the gw swtich increases the size of the basis set.
 The next step is to create a GW input file.

 <hr style="height:5pt; visibility:hidden;" />
 ### Making GWinput